albrenner/Human_Genetics_Lab/README.md

 **Population Genetic Concepts:**

-Hardy-Weinberg equilibrium, population structure, Fst, admixture, ancestry, populations, effective population size, haplotypes, linkage disequilbrium, identity by descent vs state, mutation rate, genetic drift, migration rates, heritability, inbreeding, neutral theory, positive and negative selection, complex traits, GWAS, ascertainment bias, polygenic scores
+Hardy-Weinberg equilibrium, population structure, Fst, admixture, ancestry, populations, effective population size, haplotypes, linkage disequilibrium, identity by descent vs state, mutation rate, genetic drift, migration rates, heritability, inbreeding, neutral theory, positive and negative selection, complex traits, GWAS, ascertainment bias, polygenic scores

 **Course Material and Required Reading:**

 Required - An Introduction to Statistical Genetic Data Analysis, by Melinda C. Mills, Nicola Barban, Felix C. Tropf, 2020 MIT Press
 Readings from the primary literature may be assigned.
-If included, journal articles will be made freely available via pdf to all students.
+If included, journal articles will be made freely available via PDF to all students.

 The textbook chapters are available as PDFs in this GitHub repository